I travel a lot; I hate having my life disrupted by routine.

 Friday October 19th 2007 Getting our First Taste of Elevation

-Up early loading the packs, we had planned on hiking the Circle Trail which actually left right from our campsite.
 With a starting elevation at 8800', the 3 mile round trip climb peaked at 9400' and should give us a great introduction to this area.
 We decided we would bring the dogs with us and see what they thought of this areas flora and fauna.

 I'll say right now that us flatlanders are not used to these elevations.
 We both needed to stop every 100 feet to sit down and catch our breath.
 It's not like we're that out of shape, it's just that our lungs couldn't seem to get enough air into them.
 The dogs on the other hand loved it, and Luca was pulling Cindy up the hill most of the way wanting to go faster.

-When we got to the peak, we both sat having some lunch enjoying the never ending view.
+When we got to the peak, we both sat having some lunch enjoying the never ending views.
 I've always said that I enjoyed climbing better then the coming down part.
 I'll have to get some trekking poles or something to relieve some of the stress off my knees, but coming down seems to aggravate them terribly.
 Not that I'm complaining, because the hike was beautiful.
 We only passed a few people and had most of the forest to ourselves; alone with just the sounds of the wind blowing through the pines and our own thoughts.

 Within the last mile, the dogs had given up.
 When ever we would stop to take a break, instead of pulling Cindy, Luca was now flopping on the ground huffing and puffing.
 By the time we got back to camp, we were practically dragging them.
 Maybe 3 miles at this elevation was too much for them.
 We later found out after both of them wouldn't stop licking their paws, that if we're going to take them for climbs in this country, we need to get them some booties for their feet.
 The rocks here are very course and were tearing up their pads something fierce.
 Within a few minutes of being home, they were both snoring so loud, it seemed as though it didn't bother them too much.